Lemelson Foundation: Origins

 In 1993, Jerome, his wife Dorothy, and his sons and their families established the Lemelson Foundation.
 A memorial video produced after Lemelson's death includes this statement he made in 1996: "I have had a substantial amount of success in the last five years licensing my patents, and I feel I have an obligation to plow back a portion of the income I made to improve the lot of the inventor in America, and to improve the future economy of this country."
 During the 1990s, the foundation granted to a small group of grantees, including the Smithsonian National Museum of American History, and the Massachusetts Institute of Technology.
-More recently the foundation has granted to a wider variety of organizations in the United States and developing world.
+More recently the foundation has granted to a wider variety of organizations in the United States and the developing world.